 How To Take An Anal Chlamydia Test At Home

-With standard “genital chlamydia” there are a bunch of variable symptoms for men and women.
-Fortunately, everyone has a rectum.
-So, in this case, we’re all on equal ground.
-We’ll all need to use a rectal chlamydia test.
+Everyone has a rectum.
+So, in this case, we’re all on common ground.
+This means that we’ll all need to use a rectal chlamydia test.
 These are the most common detectable signs of chlamydia in the rectum:

 Anal chlamydia symptoms in women: